The Friesian horse and Friesland

 With a royal touch

-Yes this is really in the hall not outdoors, a real dyke, grass, a horse on a high dyke and a dyke that can open, let real water flooding through.
+This is really in a hall not outdoors, a real dyke, grass, a horse on a high dyke and a dyke that can open, let real water flooding through.

 Churches on fire, flooding, trees falling and the background hundreds of tv screens making one screen with sharp beautiful backgrounds from the maker of the nature movie WAD, 'Ruben Smits.'